arangodb/docs/3.11/transactions-locking-and-isolation.md

 ---
 layout: default
-description: Transactions need to specify from which collections they will read data and whichcollections they intend to modify
+description: Transactions need to specify from which collections they will read data and which collections they intend to modify
 ---
 Locking and Isolation
 =====================